jmcarnahan/socal-genai-agents/README.md

 # SoCal GenAI Agents

-Welcome to the SoCal GenAI Agents project!
-This repository contains the code and resources for developing and deploying AI agents tailored for Southern California.
+Welcome to the Southern California Generative AI Meetup Agents project!
+This repository contains the code and resources for developing and deploying AI agents demonstrated at our meetup on December 12, 2024.

 ## Table of Contents